signalfx/integrations/aws-lambda/README.md

 - SignalFx Wrapper is the only method to send custom application or business metrics from within a Lambda function.

+*Step 2: Review Setup Documentation*

-#### SignalFx Wrapper
+#### Option 1: Use the SignalFx Wrapper

 The SignalFx Wrapper provides real-time monitoring of Lambda functions, as well as the ability to send custom metrics from your applications to SignalFx.

-To use the SignalFx Wrapper, you can:
+To use the SignalFx Wrapper, you can do either of the following:
-  - Include the SignalFx Lambda Wrapper in your Lambda function, or
+  - Include the SignalFx Lambda Wrapper in your Lambda function
   - Add the Lambda Layer containing the Wrapper to the Lambda function.

 To support different deployment models, SignalFx provides Lambda Wrappers as libraries, hosted [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)